-Exclusively real property, both contentious and non-contentious: landlord and tenant (both commercial and residential), land and conveyancing, property valuation, mortgages, housing, boundaries, rights of ways and other easements, restrictive covenants, and professional negligence arising from these areas.
+His practice is exclusively property based.
+It therefore includes real property, both contentious and non-contentious, landlord and tenant, both commercial and residential, land and conveyancing, restrictive covenants, rights of way and other easements, profits à prendre, property valuation, mortgages, housing, boundaries, and professional negligence arising from these areas.

 He is also recommended for Property Litigation in the Legal 500, and has been for many years.
 The 2017 Edition describes him as “… always approachable and happy to help out between formal instructions.”